drraccoony/Cablecast-ReflectUtilization/README.md

 Running AWS CLI command ```aws ce get-cost-and-usage --time-period Start=2020-05-01,End=2020-06-01 --granularity MONTHLY --metrics "BlendedCost" --group-by Type=TAG,Key=NetsuiteID``` returns all customers with the "NetsuiteID" tag.

 ## Installing / Getting started
+Can't imagine this'll be useful for anyone outside our org.
+But just incase:
-1. Clone repo to a php enabled webserver of your choice with MySQL
+1. Clone repo to a webserver of your choice with MySQL and php extensions
 2. Create database called `reflect_usage` and import `customer_usage.sql`
 3. Rename `db_connect.php.default` to `db_connect.php`
 4. Define db username and password in `db_connect.php`